snstac/aiscot/README.rst

 Copyright
 =========

-Copyright 2021 Orion Labs, Inc.
+* aiscot Copyright 2021 Orion Labs, Inc.
+* pyAISm.py Copyright 2016 Pierre Payen

 License
 =======

-Apache License, Version 2.0.
+* aiscot is licensed under the Apache License, Version 2.0.
 See LICENSE for details.
+* pyAISm.py is licensed under the MIT License.
+See aiscot/pyAISm.py for details.